RobWiederstein/open_data_leg/README.markdown

 ## Weaknesses in the Evaluation

-This writeup is depends heavily on the Center for Data Innovation's rankings.
+This writeup is depends heavily on the CDI's rankings.
 The legal research focused on those states with a high ranking from the CDI.
 The organization is is headed by [Daniel Castro](https://www.linkedin.com/in/danieldcastro/) and affilliated with [Information Technology and Innovation Foundation](https://itif.org) (ITIF).
 The ITIF is a 501(c)(3) and its latest 990 tax return can be found [here](resources/2018-02-28_information_technology_990_tax_return.pdf).
 The author is unaware to the degree that this organization is affiliated with any particular industry or political group.

 ## Conclusion